khanm3/game-of-life/README.md

 ![Example][0]

-A command line simultion program for [Conway's Game of Life][1] with virtually no restriction on cell growth.
+A command line simulation program for [Conway's Game of Life][1] with virtually no restriction on cell growth.

 ## Table of Contents